 Following France’s decision to emancipate the slaves, L’Ouverture allied with France against Spain, and from 1794 to 1802, he was the dominant political and military leader in the French colony.
 Operating under the self-assumed title of General-in-Chief of the Army, L’Ouverture led the French in ousting the British and then in capturing the Spanish controlled half of the island.
 By 1801, although Saint Dominque remained ostensibly a French colony, L’Ouverture was ruling it as an independent state.
 He drafted a constitution in which he reiterated the 1794 abolition of slavery and appointed himself governor for “the rest of his glorious life.”

 L’Ouverture’s actions eventually aroused the ire of Napoleon Bonaparte.
 In 1802, Napoleon dispatched his brother-in-law, Charles Leclerc, to capture L’Ouverture and return the island to slavery under French control.
 Captured and imprisoned at Fort de Joux in France, L’Ouverture died of pneumonia on April 7, 1803.
-Independence for Saint Dominque followed one year later under the leadership of Jean-Jacques Dessalines, one of L’Ouverture’s generals.
+Independence for Saint Dominque followed one year later in 1804 under the leadership of Jean-Jacques Dessalines, one of L’Ouverture’s generals, who changed the name to Haiti.